iconify/documentation/documents/pages/articles/add-icon-set/index.md

 Most common reasons:

 - Icon set should be useful to community.
-If icon set is specific to your website, it is not really useful to other developers.
+If icon set is specific to your website, such as your website logos, it is not really useful to other developers.
-- Icons, not pictures.
+- Icons, not illustrations.
 Icon sets must contain only icons, which can be used as a small icon, not as a large image.
 Collections of vector images with high details, that are meant to be used as large images are not acceptable.
 - No icons exported from fonts.
 Icons exported from fonts are almost always badly aligned, not following any logical grid system.
 They are very low quality and not usable as SVG.

 ## Design tips